Vegetables are the lifeblood of my healthy meal preps, so naturally, I need a lot of them every week.

 Instructions

 - Preheat the oven to 425 F (220 C).
-After washing and chopping your vegetables, prepare two baking trays with foil (optional).
+After washing and cutting your vegetables, line two baking trays with foil (optional).

 - Next, toss the veggies in a bowl with 1 tablespoon of oil each and salt and pepper to taste.
 I suggest doing 1 veggie group at a time to keep them separate.
-After you're done with one group of veggies, dump the bowl out on the prepared tray, then add the enxt group of veggies in the same bowl so you don't have to do a ton of dishes!
+After you're done with one group of veggies, dump the bowl out on the prepared tray, then add the next group of veggies in the same bowl so you don't have to do a ton of dishes.
+Reminder: This works as long as the seasonings are the same.

 - On one tray, place the sweet potato and onion together (they cook longer) and the other place the broccoli and squash.
 Make sure there’s some space between the chopped pieces if possible.